yunho-c/kokoro-tvm/NOTES/FLUTTER_PACKAGE_BOOTSTRAP.md

 ### Vocab + Voice Pack
 Keep `vocab.json` and `voice.npy` alongside artifacts, or store them in a separate asset directory and pass their absolute paths into `frbInit`.
+Your current iOS assets use `voices.npy`, which is fine as long as you pass the full path into `frbInit`/`init`.

 ### API Contract (Dart -> Rust)
 - `artifactsDir`: absolute path